-Graduate students do have to travel to attend conferences, present papers, or defend their work.
-Should this occur during class time, and the instructor is informed in advance, then the attendance will be forgiven for those dates.
+If a student has to travel to attend conferences, present papers, contests, or defend their work and the instructor is informed in advance, then the attendance will be forgiven for those dates.
 Travelling without an acceptable academic justification will not be accepted.